 Cobb County PARKS Department currently operates 86 parks and properties and over 6,000 acres.
 Find parks in your area!
 As the primary provider of leisure services and facilities within the County, the department provides a wide range of athletic, artistic, therapeutic and educational services.
 Find parks in your area!

 The Cobb County Public Library System is a place where we are committed to being a vital resource center by providing equal access to information, materials, and services to enrich people’s lives.

-Recognized as one of the leading county-based senior agencies in Georgia, Cobb County Senior Services provides an array of services including the operation of eight Senior Centers which include three neighborhood centers, four multipurpose centers, and the Senior Wellness Center.
+Recognized as one of the leading county-based senior agencies in Georgia, Cobb County Senior Services provides an array of services including the operation of seven Senior Centers which include two neighborhood centers, four multipurpose centers, and the Senior Wellness Center.

 Where does our water come from, and where does it go after we use it?
 To provide Cobb County with clean drinking water, the Cobb County Water System purchases water from the Cobb County-Marietta Water Authority (CCMWA), a utility providing treated drinking water on a wholesale basis to cities and counties in the region.

 Cobb County International Airport – McCollum Field (CCIA) is a first-class general aviation reliever airport for Hartsfield-Jackson Airport.
 With easy access to I-75 and I-285, CCIA sits on 320 acres of land 20 miles northwest of downtown Atlanta in the vibrant community of Kennesaw.

 Transportation Management Centers (TMCs) help growing metropolitan areas, like Cobb County, handle emerging mobility, congestion and traffic issues.